sozi-projects/Sozi/www/content/pages/en/tutorial-first.md

 Inkscape assigns a unique identifier to each element of a document.
 These identifiers will be used by Sozi to associate the rectangles to the frames of your presentation.

-Select a rectangle, right-click on its bounding box and choose "Object properties".
+Select a rectangle, right-click on its bounding box and choose *Object properties*.

 ![Display the properties of a rectangle](|filename|/images/tutorial-first/sozi-tutorial-screenshot-03.png)

-The identifier of the rectangle is displayed in the "Id" field.
+The identifier of the rectangle is displayed in the *Id* field.
-In the example below, it is set to "rect3816", but it is likely to be different for you.
+In the example below, it is set to `rect3816`, but it is likely to be different for you.
 You can change the Id if you want, provided you do not give the same Id to different elements in the same document.

 ![Inspect the ID of a rectangle](|filename|/images/tutorial-first/sozi-tutorial-screenshot-04.png)